1. Overview of Gunsens

 Using The Alert Tab Bar:

-If a Gun Sensor triggered the alert, the Details screen displays a floor plan showing the exact location of the threat, including the floor number.
+If a Gun Detector triggered the alert, the Scenes item on the Alert Tab Bar displays a floor plan and the address of the Scene, including the floor number and the appartment number.

-Fig. 3-5 Gun threat alert details.
+Fig. 3-5 Gun threat Scene.

-Fig. 3-6 SOS alert details.
+Fig. 3-6 SOS alert Scene details.

 Fig. 3-7 Comments with images.

-Fig. 3-8 Live Bodycam for the alert.
+Fig. 3-8 Live Bodycam for the Location.

 Fig. 3-9 Viewing live and saved videos, TikTok-style.